 The SARC may:

-- co-opt additional members for a period not exceeding one year to provide specialist skills, knowledge and experience;
+- co-opt additional members for a period not exceeding a year to provide specialist skills, knowledge and experience; and

 The Head of Internal Audit and the representative of the Northern Ireland Audit Office will have free and confidential access to the Chair of the SARC.

 The SARC will meet at least four times a year.
 The Chair of the SARC may convene additional meetings, as he/she deems necessary.

 A minimum of two Members of the SARC will be present for the meeting to be deemed quorate.
 In the absence of the Chair, the Independent Member will preside.
 The SARC Member nominated to represent the Assembly Commission may nominate another Member of the Assembly Commission to attend on his or her behalf.

 SARC meetings will normally be attended by the Accounting Officer, the Director of Corporate Services, the Director of Legal, Governance and Research Services, the Director of Parliamentary Services, the Head of Internal Audit, and a representative from the Northern Ireland Audit Office.